FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

 Chop fresh bread into 1/2 inch cubes and spread in a single layer on a large baking sheet, and then let sit out in the air for a day or two until dried.

-If you like your gluten-free bread cubes crispy, preheat the oven at 190 to 225°F and place the baking sheet in the oven.
-Turn and stir frequently until bread cubes reach desired dryness and texture.
-Cool completely before storing or using.
+If you like your gluten-free bread cubes crispy, preheat the oven at 190 to 225°F (110°C, Gas Mark 1/4) and place the baking sheet in the oven; turn and stir frequently until bread cubes reach desired dryness and texture, and cool completely before storing or using.

 DO NOT make the Thanksgiving stuffing recipe ahead of time if you are planning to stuff any poultry.